zhihailiu/alf-virtual-topic-event-handlers/README.md

 The "competing consumers" issue with Alfresco Java SDK Event API can be found [here](https://github.com/Alfresco/alfresco-java-sdk/issues/58).

 Let's say I create an application that generates a thumbnail after a PDF document is uploaded.
-I deploy three instances of the application for high availablity and better performance.
+I deploy three instances of the application for high availability and better performance.
 Upon a PDF document upload, each of the three instances will receive an event to create thumbnail, while I only need one of them to do that.
 This is because Alfresco Event API uses ActiveMQ Topic behind the scene.

-This sample application demonstrates how to implement competing consumers using ActiveMQ Virutal Topic.
+This sample application demonstrates how to implement competing consumers using ActiveMQ Virtual Topic.

 - On Alfresco/ACS side